mindee/tawazi/README.md

 * Stable, robust, well tested
 * lightweight
 * Thread Safe
-* Low or no dependencies
+* Few dependencies
 * Legacy Python versions support (in the future)
 * pypy support (in the future)
-* Many Python implementation support (in the future)
+* Many Python implementations support (in the future)

 In the context of tawazi, the computation sequence to be run in parallel is referred to as DAG and the functions that must run in parallel are called `ExecNode`s.